legends2k/blog/content/note/git_concepts.md

 - `fetch`
 - `push`

-Commands like `cherry-pick` seem to work atop one of these.
+Commands like `pull`, `cherry-pick`, … work atop these.

 # Checkout vs Reset

 To understand both commands, you first need to understand `HEAD`[^1].
-Most people know about working tree and stating area but not `HEAD`.
+Most people know about the working tree and stating area but not `HEAD`.

 [`HEAD`][HEAD definition SO] references the currently checked out commit; your working tree will mostly be from this snapshot i.e. the commit pointed to by `HEAD`.
 [Pro Git][Reset Demystified] summarizes this nicely